Hashtag Web3 Logo

 Witness computation without time limits can hang indefinitely.

-What happens: Malicious inputs cause denial of service.
+Impact: Malicious inputs cause denial of service.
 Provers hang.

 Fix: Timeout on witness generation.
 Validate input complexity.